-The 2020 UWMP will be presented to the Board of Directors on June 21, 2021, following the public hearing.
-Following adoption of the 2020 UWMP, the 2020 UWMP will be submitted to the California Department of Water Resources for compliance with the Urban Water Management Planning Act.
-The plan will be made publicly available at the PID office and an electronic version will also be available for review and download on PID's website at https://pidwater.com/uwmp.
+The 2020 UWMP was presented to the Board of Directors on June 21, 2021, following the public hearing.
+Following adoption of the 2020 UWMP, the 2020 UWMP was submitted to the California Department of Water Resources for compliance with the Urban Water Management Planning Act.
+The plan has been made publicly available at the PID office and an electronic version is also be available for review and download on PID's website at https://pidwater.com/uwmp.
+Subsequently, the plan was amended in September 2023.
+It will be presented in a public hearing before the Board of Directors on September 20, 2023, followed by consideration of adoption of the plan as Amended.
+If adopted the amended plan will be made available in the same manners and locations.